 Test codes:

 B0006 - Qualitative Campylobacter species screen by real time polymerase chain reaction.
-Screen detects but does not differentiate all Campylobacter species, including C. jejuni, C. coli and C. lari.
+This assay detects but does not differentiate C. jejuni, C. coli, C. fetus, C. lari and other Campylobacter species.

-B0007 - Qualitative specific detection of Campylobacter jejuni only, by polymerase chain reaction
+B0007 - Qualitative specific detection of Campylobacter jejuni only, by real time polymerase chain reaction

 Family Campylobacteraceae includes 2 genera, Campylobacter and Arcobacter.
 There are 18 species and subspecies within the genus Campylobacter, 11 of which are considered pathogenic to humans, causing enteric and extra-intestinal illnesses.
 The major pathogens are Campylobacter jejuni and Campylobacter fetus.
 These pathogens are small, curved, motile, microaerophilic, gram-negative rods.
 They vary in width from 0.2-0.9 um and in length from 0.5-5.0 um.
 They exhibit rapid, darting motility in corkscrew fashion by means of a single flagellum or 2 flagella (monotrichous, amphitrichous).
 They also possess a lipopolysaccharide endotoxin.